Lights, Camera, Action: How Video is Changing Online Candidate Screening

 “A lot of companies don’t walk the extra mile when it comes to user experience.
 They underestimate that people [might not] have great internet connection… they might have older technology.
 Put yourself into the shoes of your candidates and ask if that’s how [you] want [your] employer brand to be represented.”

 Because video recruiting isn’t something learned in school — at least, not yet — Hust urged companies to walk their candidates through the process.
 Provide them with tips to prepare, offer support via a chatbot, and allow them to check their video before hitting send.

 Hust’s last piece of advice?
-Talk to your IT department about simplifying your tech stack with an integrated video solution to ensure a smooth user experience.
+Talk to your IT department about simplifying your tech stack with an integrated video solution to ensure a smooth user experience for online candidate screening.
 “There’s no way around considering the process from end-to-end.
 If you use video as part of a technology lifecycle like Phenom offers, then it’s much less error-prone.”